sysdea-libs/polyglot/README.md

 ## Lang files

-Lang files let you package up message definitions together, along with comments and which language they define.
+Lang files let you package up message definitions together, along with comments.
 Using special non-code files for translations makes character escaping issues less prominent, and getting new translations made from translators much easier (and the format is simple to parse for integrating into other workflows).

 ```
-LANG=en

 This is a comment that precedes the strings.

 @test message